 5. Use an Oven to Season Your Firewood

-If you want to speed up the process of seasoning your firewood, you can use an oven to get the job done.
+If you want to speed up the process of seasoning your firewood, you can use an oven or kiln to get the job done.
+This is how commercial firewood is seasoned (usually taking 2-3 days to dry).

-You will want to set your oven to about 300 degrees Fahrenheit.
-Any higher poses a fire hazard, and you do not want this.
-You will have to be diligent as you pay attention to the wood.
+Set your oven to about 300ºF.
+Any higher poses a fire hazard.
 Remember, you are drying out the wood, which means it will produce steam.
-If your oven has a fan, you need to turn it on.
+If your oven has a fan, turn it on.

-The time your wood is in the oven will vary based on how “unseasoned” it is.
-Use a moisture meter to gauge when your wood is completed.
+The time your wood is in the oven will vary based on how dry it is.
+Use a moisture meter to gauge when your wood is completed (more on this later).

 6. Use a Fan to Dry Your Firewood

-Perhaps you do not feel comfortable using your oven to dry your wood.
+Maybe you don’t feel comfortable using your oven to dry your wood.
 That is fine!
 You can also use a fan (or fans) to dry your firewood.

-It is important to note that if the air is humid, a fan will not work efficiently.
-You want to make sure the air is dry.
+However, if the air is humid, a fan won’t work well.
+So, make sure the air is dry to help pull the moisture out of the wood.
 Seasoning firewood is all about the reduction of moisture.
 The less moisture in the air, the better.

 Simply set the fans up to blow directly at your woodpile.
 This will push the dry air toward the wood.
 This helps speed the process up greatly.
 It can take the total dry time down to a few weeks if done properly.